caleb-gabriel/caleb-freitas/README.md

 - I'm looking to collaborate on open source projects

-- Some of my professional interests: Clean Architecture, TDD and Design Patterns
+- Some interests I plan to study soon: Clean Architecture, TDD and Design Patterns

-- Important things in my life: Catholicism, literature and classical music

 ##